MahtabSarlak/private-spring-backend/README.md

 ## How to run it?

-Prerequisites: Intellij IDE ([with Gradle and Tomcat plugin installed]
+Prerequisites: Intellij IDE ([with maven and Tomcat plugin installed]

 1. Clone this git repository